openscaler-training/docker-K8s-Training/KCA - Cert prep/3 - Containers ( Docker )/1- Modern App.md

 It will run everywhere.
 It will be prepared for easy component updates.
 Each application component will be able to run on its own but will provide a way to be consumed by other components. ^dCz1bhqp

+* Understanding the evolution of applications
+* Infrastructures
+* Processes
+* Microservices and processes
+* What are containers?
+* main concepts of containers
+* Docker components ( no sure with the shift go on tour Containerd)
+* Building, shipping, and running workflows
+* Windows containers (Just mention it no need to go deep )
+* Customizing Docker (same as above)
+* Docker security (check if the same config apply to OCI containers ) ^8wuGnLGu

+make sure to cover the following topics: ^FMN5i755

+Note for me  ^k7rj1TLh

 # Embedded files